Thumb sucking: Help your child break the habit

 How long does thumb sucking usually last?

-Remember, though, even a child who's stopped sucking his or her thumb might revert to the behavior when he or she is stressed or anxious.
+But even a child who's stopped sucking his or her thumb might go back to the behavior during times of stress.

 When should I intervene?

 Thumb sucking isn't usually a concern until a child's permanent teeth come in.
 At this point, thumb sucking might begin to affect the roof of the mouth (palate) or how the teeth line up.
-This is more likely to occur if a child sucks vigorously, as opposed to passively resting the thumb in his or her mouth.
-However, aggressive thumb sucking can cause problems in baby teeth.
+The risk of dental problems is related to how often, how long and how intensely your child sucks on his or her thumb.

 See more In-depth